Visa name

 Who qualifies

-The Temporary Resident Visa (Residente Temporal) is designed for remote workers whose income comes from outside Mexico.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Temporary Resident Visa (Residente Temporal) is written for remote workers whose income comes from outside Mexico.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Mexico's immigration authority.

 - •Monthly income of approximately $4,300 USD (recently raised, formerly ~$2,800) documented via 6 months of bank or pay statements — consulates set amounts using Mexican UMA units, so the exact threshold fluctuates